scientific-python/cookie/docs/pages/developers/nox.md

 ### Examples

-A standard [powered by nox](https://github.com/scikit-hep/hist/blob/main/noxfile.py) package in Pure Python in Scikit-HEP is Hist.
+A standard [powered by nox](https://github.com/scikit-hep/hist/blob/main/noxfile.py) package in Pure Python can be found in the Hist project of Scikit-HEP.

 A package that happens to use PDM (like Poetry but better) is Scikit-HEP UHI, which is [powered by nox](https://github.com/scikit-hep/uhi/blob/main/noxfile.py).